This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It has a vibrant, small town atmosphere with big town options, and opportunities with a thriving food and craft beer scene, growing live music scene, huge college sporting culture, and a hugely diverse savvy entrepreneurial mindset.

 Plus, it’s the City of Oaks – I feel like I live in a forest.
-It has my mojo.

 It’s not just Raleigh that is great but the nearby cities of Durham and Chapel Hill.
 All of which form a triangle on the map and offer plenty of things to do.